stefandoorn/sylius-google-tag-manager-enhanced-ecommerce-plugin/README.md

 ### Product Impressions

 A 'productListType' variable is used to distinguish certain pages on which the products have been shown.
-The plugin currently does not know on which taxon page the listing is shown, so it defaults to 'Category Product List'.
-Feel free to set your own naming in `window.productListType`.
+From Sylius RC1 it defaults to the category name with a string prefix ('Category List').
+Feel free to set your own naming in `window.productListType` after the default is set.

-@todo There is a PR submitted to Sylius to support reading the taxon name via an event, so we can implement this (https://github.com/Sylius/Sylius/pull/8405)